unlimitediw/DistributedSystemLearn/DockerAndContainer.md

 > Image creation using a Dockerfile

 Instead of creating a static binary image, we can also use Dockerfile to create an image.
 Dockerfile supplies the instructions for building the image which is uselful to manage changes (how an image is built).
 Dockerfiles are simply text files and can be managed as source code.
+> Dockerfile - A text file that contains all the commands, in order, needed to build a given image.
+The Dockerfile reference page lists the various commands and format details for Dockerfiles.
 The following work will start by creating a file which I retrieve the hostname and display it.
 #
     var os = require("os");